jay091105/jay091105/ReadMe.md

 # 💫 About Me:
 Hi!
-I'm Jay, a passionate developer who loves building innovative solutions and solving complex problems.
+I'm **Jay Ariwala**, a passionate full-stack developer who enjoys building scalable web applications, solving real-world problems, and constantly learning new technologies.
+I thrive in collaborative environments and love working on innovative projects that have a meaningful impact.

 ## 🌐 Socials: